actions/runner/docs/preview/yamlgettingstarted-tasks.md

   env: { string: string } # Mapping of additional environment variables to set for the scope of the task.
 ```

+## name and displayName
+A `name` value can be provided as a reference name for referring to the task and its output variables from other tasks.
+The `name` is also used as a friendly display name for the task if no `displayName` value is provided.

 ## Example

 A simple build definition may look like this: